teodorlu/pandocir/README.md

 **⚠️ THIS PROJECT IS EXPERIMENTAL, EXPECT BREAKING CHANGES ⚠️**

-# `pandocir`: Pandoc Intermediate Representation as Clojure data
+# Pandoc Intermediate Representation for Clojure

 [Pandoc] is a lovely program for converting documents between formats.
 This conversion happens by first converting from a source format to an intermediate representation, then converting from an intermediate representation to the target format.